-Number of units: 2 Faculty: HSIE Fees: \$30

-Board Developed Course Contact: Mr Stuart Galletly - Head Teacher HSIE

-HSC exam: Yes ATAR: Yes - Category A

-Prerequisites: Nil Corequisites: Nil

-Exclusions: Society and Culture Life Skills, HSIE Life Skills (where Society and Culture is undertaken within the course).

-Society and Culture develops social and cultural literacy and a clear understanding of the interactions of persons, society, culture, environment and time, and how these shape human behaviour.
-The course draws on cross-disciplinary concepts and social research methods, and students undertake research in an area of particular interest to them.
-The research findings are presented for external assessment in the Personal Interest Project (PIP).

-Year 11 Year 12 What students learn The Social and Cultural World: The interactions between persons and groups within societies Personal and Social Identity: Socialisation and the development of personal and social identity in a variety of social and cultural settings Intercultural Communication: How people in different social, cultural and environmental settings behave, communicate and perceive the world around them What students learn Core • Social and Cultural Continuity and Change: The nature of social and cultural continuity and change as well as application of research methods and social theory to a selected country study • The Personal Interest Project (PIP) - an individual research project Depth Studies Two to be chosen from: • Popular Culture: The interconnection between popular culture, society and the individual Belief Systems and Ideologies: The relationship of belief systems and ideologies to culture and identity Social Inclusion and Exclusion: The nature of social inclusion and exclusion as well as implications for individuals and groups in societies and cultures Social Conformity and Nonconformity: The nature of conformity and nonconformity and its influences on the formation of peoples' attitudes and behaviours.
+Number of units: 2 Faculty: HSIE Fees: \$30 Board Developed Course Contact: Mr Stuart Galletly - Head Teacher HSIE HSC exam: Yes ATAR: Yes - Category A Prerequisites: Nil Corequisites: Nil Exclusions: Society and Cultu re Life Skills, HSIE Life Skills (w here Society and Culture is undertaken within the course). culture, environment and tim and social research methods, ne, and how these shape huma d a clear understanding of the interactions of persons, society, in behaviour.
+The course draws on cross-disciplinary concepts irch in an area of particular interest to them.
+The research nal Interest Project (PIP).
+Yea r 11 Year 12 oups within societies tity: Socialisation and the I and social identity in a ural settings What students learn Core Social and Cultural Continuity and Change: The nature of social and cultural continuity and change as well as application of research methods and social theory to a selected country study The Personal Interest Project (PIP) - an individual research project Depth Studies Two to be chosen from: Popular Culture: The interconnection between popular culture, society and the individual Belief Systems and Ideologies: The relationship of belief systems and ideologies to culture and identity Social Inclusion and Exclusion: The nature of social inclusion and exclusion as well as implications for individuals and groups in societies and cultures Social Conformity and Nonconformity: The nature of conformity and nonconformity and its influences on the formation of peoples' attitudes and behaviours.
 Course requirements Nil Course requirements Completion of Personal Interest Project.
-See the Society and Culture Stage 6 syllabus for further information regarding course requirements. https://educationstandards.nsw.edu.au/wps/portal/nesa/11- 12/stage-6-learning-areas/hsie/society-culture Assessment: The Byron Bay High School Assessment Proced ures and Schedules document details the course assessment
+See the Society and Culture Stage 6 syllabus for further information regarding course requirements. https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/stage-6-learning-areas/hsie/society-culture Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.